Agarciafernandez/Agarciafernandez.github.io/_pages/about.md

 [P6] Á. F. García-Fernández and S. Maskell, "Continuous-Discrete Multiple Target Filtering: PMBM, PHD and CPHD Filter Implementations," in IEEE Transactions on Signal Processing, vol. 68, pp. 1300-1314, 2020, doi: 10.1109/TSP.2020.2968247.

+[P7] Y. Xia, K. Granström, L. Svensson, M. Fatemi, Á. F. García-Fernández and J. L. Williams, "Poisson Multi-Bernoulli Approximations for Multiple Extended Object Filtering," in IEEE Transactions on Aerospace and Electronic Systems, vol. 58, no. 2, pp. 890-906, April 2022, doi: 10.1109/TAES.2021.3111720.

 Multi-target tracking based on sets of trajectories
 ---------------

-In Bayesian multi-target tracking, all information of interest about the trajectories the targets have followed is contained in the density of the set of trajectories given all available measurements.
+**In Bayesian multi-target tracking, all probabilistic information about the trajectories the targets have followed is contained in the density of the set of trajectories given all available measurements**.
 The mathematical foundations to perform multi-target tracking based on sets of trajectories were provided in [[S1]](https://ieeexplore.ieee.org/abstract/document/8731733), and the measure-theory connections in [[S2]](https://arxiv.org/abs/1912.01748).

-This framework has enabled the development of a novel class of filters that estimate sets of trajectories from first principles: trajectory PMBM (TPMBM) filters [[S3]](https://ieeexplore.ieee.org/abstract/document/10799204), trajectory PMB (TPMB) filters [[S4]](https://ieeexplore.ieee.org/abstract/document/9169859), trajectory probability hypothesis density (TPHD) filters and trajectory cardinality probability hypothesis density (TCPHD) filters [[S5]](https://ieeexplore.ieee.org/abstract/document/8846723
+This framework has enabled the development of a novel class of multi-target tracking algorithms that estimate sets of trajectories from first principles: trajectory PMBM (TPMBM) filters [[S3]](https://ieeexplore.ieee.org/abstract/document/10799204), trajectory PMB (TPMB) filters [[S4]](https://ieeexplore.ieee.org/abstract/document/9169859), trajectory probability hypothesis density (TPHD) filters and trajectory cardinality probability hypothesis density (TCPHD) filters [[S5]](https://ieeexplore.ieee.org/abstract/document/8846723
 ).
 Among these, the TPMBM filters provide the closed-form solution to obtain the posterior on the set of trajectories.
 The rest are approximate filters with different computational-accuracy trade-offs.

 [S1] Á. F. García-Fernández, L. Svensson and M. R. Morelande, "Multiple Target Tracking Based on Sets of Trajectories," in IEEE Transactions on Aerospace and Electronic Systems, vol. 56, no. 3, pp. 1685-1707, June 2020, doi: 10.1109/TAES.2019.2921210.